-Its provisions apply to any employee, non-employees such as Directors, candidates, temporary staff, contractors or third-party service providers (collectively referred to as Employee or Employees) of the company who perform duties which are considered, by the Central Bank to involve either a Controlled Function ("CF") or a Pre-approval Controlled Function ("PCF").
+Its provisions apply to any employee, non-employee such as Directors, candidates, temporary staff, contractors or third-party service provider of the company who perform duties which are considered, by the Central Bank to involve either a Controlled Function ("CF") or a Pre-approval Controlled Function ("PCF").
 Its provisions apply from the beginning of the recruitment process and due regard to them must be considered as mandatory during any recruitment of persons performing duties involving a CF or PCF, and the application of the Fitness & Probity ("F&P") Standards and the Minimum Competency Code and Regulations 2017 (hereafter "the F&P regulatory requirements") remain applicable and must be maintained throughout their employment with the company.